mpekacki/mpekacki.github.io/_posts/2024-09-09-lwc-auto-animate.markdown

 ## How to use it in LWC

-All it took to add these nice animations was to, first, add a class (`animContainer` in this case) to the parent element for the list elements in the HTML file:
+Adding these nice animations doesn't take much effort.
+First, we need to add a class (`animContainer` in this case) to the parent element for the list elements in the HTML file:

 ```html
 <div class="animContainer">